makhortheeight/rowland-quantsec/README.md

-# Facts about this pipeline (rowland-quantsec) [26/07/2022 15:43]
+# Facts about this pipeline (rowland-quantsec) [26/07/2022 15:52

 This pipeline aims to profile mRNA responses.
 It uses Lexogen QuantSec 3' kit for sequencing platform and protocol --> info on RNA-to-cDNA conversion, as well as adaptor sequence and DNA amplification specifics, can be found on their website [linked at the bottom of page].

 This pipeline uses Single-End sequencing, not Paired End --> Narrows down to 2 possible truseq files from Trimmomatic github.

 NextGenSequencing is used after library amplification step --> reads are generated towards polyA tail, hence why that's still in the actual reads and needs to be filtered.

 Trim_L1.sh and trim_L2.sh both call bbduk.sh to remove the polyA tail, the adaptors attached to each read, as well as any low-quality tails.
 Fastqc is run on each file before and after the filtering by bbduk.sh.

 Multiqc report generated after trimming is completed.

 All trimmed files are concatenated into one file using concatenate.sh--> this is necessary before alignment.

 Concatenated files are aligned to human genome using a STAR command.

 BAM files are then indexed using a samtools command.

 Future analysis is applied after this pipeline --> FeatureCounts.sh script is included in directory, but is never called.

 # fa.gz files that are used as reference

-polyA.fa.gz is used to remove any polyA tails from the reads --> polyA tails not removed during cDNA conversion, ergo removed after the fact. truseq.fa.gz is used to remove the adaptor sequences used during cDNA generation.
+polyA.fa.gz is used to remove any polyA tails from the reads --> polyA tails not removed during cDNA conversion, ergo removed after the fact.

+truseq.fa.gz is used to remove the adaptor sequences used during cDNA generation.

 # How bbduk.sh works

-Complete bbduk.sh documentation for each field can be found in the script itself Usage examples can be found in user guide at https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/
+Complete bbduk.sh documentation for each field can be found in the script itself.

+Usage examples can be found in user guide at https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/

 ### Pipeline fields:

 in=/path/to/sample/file